Direct LiDAR-Inertial Odometry: Lightweight LIO with Continuous-Time Motion Correction: Results

 \subsubsection{Newer College Dataset}

 Trajectory accuracy and average per-scan time of all algorithms were also compared using the original Newer College benchmark dataset~\cite{ramezani2020newer} via evo~\cite{grupp2017evo}.
 For these tests, we used data from the Ouster's IMU (100Hz) alongside LiDAR data (10Hz) to ensure accurate time synchronization between sensors.
 For certain Newer College datasets, the first 100 poses were excluded from computing FAST-LIO2's RMSE due to slippage at the start in order to provide a fair comparison.
 We also compared using the recent extension of the Newer College dataset~\cite{zhang2021multicamera} and observed similar results, but those results have been omitted due to space constraints.
 The results are shown in Table~\ref{table:newer_test}, in which we observed DLIO to produce the lowest trajectory RMSE and lowest overall per-scan computational time (averaged across all five datasets) as compared to the state-of-the-art.
-Overall in these benchmark datasets, DLIO was 70.97\% more accurate and 34.58\% faster than DLO, 66.25\% more accurate and 1053.53\% faster than CT-ICP, 30.94\% more accurate and 401.76\% faster than LIO-SAM, and 12.28\% more accurate and 19.92\% faster than FAST-LIO2.
-Fig.~\ref{fig:trajectory} illustrates DLIO's low trajectory error for the Long Experiment dataset even after over 3km of travel.
+Fig.~\ref{fig:trajectory} illustrates DLIO's low trajectory error compared to ground truth for the Newer College - Long Experiment dataset even after over three kilometers of travel.